Searching for dark photons in hyperon decays: Abstract

 \section{Abstract}

-That massless dark photons could exist and have flavor-changing magnetic-dipole couplings to down-type light quarks is an attractive possibility which may be realized in various new-physics scenarios.
+That massless dark photons could exist and have flavor-changing magnetic-dipole interactions with down-type light quarks is an attractive possibility which may be realized in various new-physics scenarios.
 It is potentially testable not only in kaon processes but also via two-body hyperon decays involving missing energy carried away by the massless dark photon.
-We explore the latter within a simplified model approach and take into account constraints from the kaon sector.
+We explore the latter within a~simplified model approach and take into account constraints from the kaon sector.
 We find that the branching fractions of some of these hyperon modes are allowed to be as high as a few times $10^{-4}$.
 Such numbers are likely to be within the sensitivity reaches of ongoing experiments like BESIII and future ones at super charm-tau factories.

-Models of new physics (NP) beyond the standard model (SM) may have a dark sector containing a gauge boson associated with an extra Abelian gauge group, U(1)$_D$.
-This symmetry may be broken spontaneously or unbroken causing the boson, the dark photon, to get mass or stay massless.
-These possibilities are appealing for various reasons and have been much studied in recent years \cite{Essig:2013lka,Alexander:2016aln,Holdom:1985ag,Dobrescu:2004wz, Fabbrichesi:2017vma,Fabbrichesi:2019bmo,Zhang:2018fbm}.
-As SM members do not carry the U(1)$_D$ charge, they do not couple at tree level to the dark photon, $\overline\gamma$, if it is massless \cite{Holdom:1985ag,Dobrescu:2004wz}.
-The massless dark photon can interact with the SM fermions via higher-dimension operators generated by loop diagrams involving dark particles if they have some couplings to the SM fermions.
+Models of new physics (NP) beyond the standard model (SM) may have a dark sector containing an extra Abelian gauge group, U(1)$_D$, under which all SM fields are singlets.
+This symmetry may be broken spontaneously or unbroken, causing the associated gauge boson, the dark photon, to get mass or stay massless.
+These possibilities are appealing for a number of reasons and have been much studied in the past~\cite{Holdom:1985ag,Dobrescu:2004wz,Gabrielli:2016cut,Fabbrichesi:2017vma, Fabbrichesi:2019bmo,Ackerman:2009mha,Zhang:2018fbm,He:2017zzr,Barger:2011mt,Chiang:2016cyf, Batley:2015lha,Pospelov:2008zw,Essig:2013lka,Alexander:2016aln}.
+They have motivated many dedicated hunts for dark photons in recent years~\cite{Essig:2013lka, Alexander:2016aln,Ablikim:2017aab,Aaij:2017rft,Anastasi:2018azp,Ablikim:2018bhf, CortinaGil:2019nuo,NA64:2019imj}, with negative outcomes so far.
+The majority of these efforts have been based on the assumption that U(1)$_D$ is broken and the accompanying massive dark photon,~$A'$, can interact directly with SM fermions through a renormalizable operator $\epsilon eA_\mu'J_{\textsc{em}}^\mu$, with $eJ_{\textsc{em}}$ being the electromagnetic current and the small parameter $\epsilon$ originating from kinetic mixing between the dark and SM Abelian gauge fields~\cite{Pospelov:2008zw,Essig:2013lka,Alexander:2016aln}.
+This entails that $A'$ could be produced in the scattering or decays of SM particles, including the decays of unflavored mesons, and it could decay into electrically charged fermions or mesons and perhaps also invisibly into other dark particles, allowing experiments to set limits on $\epsilon$ over various ranges of the $A'$ mass~\cite{Essig:2013lka,Alexander:2016aln, Ablikim:2017aab,Aaij:2017rft,Anastasi:2018azp,Ablikim:2018bhf,CortinaGil:2019nuo,NA64:2019imj}.